nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 **Step 3: Modify inventories and group variables**

-Edit the following inventories using your favorite editor, replacing the IPs with your VM IPs.
+Edit the following inventories using your favorite editor, replacing the IPs with your VM IPs or hostnames.
 ```
 vi inventories/kuberhosts